DrZoltanFazekas/test/zip-22.md

 ## Motivation

-Currently, the pBFT consensus is run by mining nodes only.
-Due to the heterogenous hashrates of the participating mining pools, at times up to 65% of the total network hashrate is controlled by a single pool.
-This undermines the security of the pBFT consensus.
+Currently, the pBFT consensus is run by mining nodes only, most of which participate in mining pools with various hashrates.
+If mining pools become more concentrated, it is possible that the fraction of the hashrate controlled by a single pool might grow to close to the 67% level which would pose an issue for the pBFT consensus.

 Zilliqa 2.0 will be a Proof of Stake (PoS) network.
 For a smooth transition from the current network to Zilliqa 2.0, we need a PoS validator community.
 SSNs are predestined to become the first PoS validators as their accumulated delegated stake already amounts to approx. 33% of the current ZIL supply.
 To establish themselves as future PoS validators and to help solve the centralization issue described above, SSNs shall be enable to join the DS committee.

 ## Specification

-The current proposal presumes desharding described in ZIP-23 [1] to be implemented simultenously, so that the hybrid consensus considers only a single DS committee.
+The current proposal presumes desharding described in ZIP-23 [1] to be implemented simultaneously, so that the hybrid consensus considers only a single DS committee.

 The proposal requires changes in the following three areas.